domvwt/esparto/docs/index.md

 # Welcome
-Esparto is a minimal frontend web framework written in Python.
+Esparto is a super minimal frontend web framework written in Python.
+Its primary use is for generating shareable single page documents with content from popular analytics and data science libraries.
-It aims to be the first choice for designing self-contained documents with productivity as the main concern.

 ## Overview
 The library provides a streamlined API that lets users define their page in terms of